Best Lock Types for Changing Rooms: Security and Access Options

 Final thoughts

 The best locker lock depends on how the changing room is used.
 A well-matched lock improves security, reduces management issues and makes the space easier to use.
-Lock choice should always be part of the wider locker room design process.

 Discover more from Blog Total Locker Service